ctzhu/f2py_issues/Python36_conda/Readme.md

    - `sign2map: Confused: THE NAME of INTERFACE is not in lcb_map[]`
    - Must first run `f2py36 test.f90 -m test -h test.pyf`
    - Then `f2py36 -c test.pyf test.f90 --fcompiler=gnu95 --compiler=mingw32` to get around it
+* 8, Missing `vcruntime140d.dll`.
+   - `f2py` might complain that this file is missing.
+This file is the Visual C++ 2015 debug runtime.
+You shouldn't link against the debug runtime for things to be distributed, end user is not going to have that DLL most likely.
+This DLL might be found in ` VC++ 2015 runtime redistributable`